finos/common-domain-model/documentation/source/documentation.rst

 Underlier
 """""""""

-The ``Underlier`` type allows for any product to be used as the underlier for a higher-level product such as an option, forward, or an equity swap.
+The underlier attribute on types ``OptionPayout``, ``ForwardPayout`` and ``EquityPayout`` allows for any product to be used as the underlier for a corresponding products option, forward, and equity swap.

 .. code-block:: Haskell

- type Underlier:
+ type OptionPayout extends PayoutBase:
+   [metadata key]
+   buyerSeller BuyerSeller (1..1)
+   optionType OptionTypeEnum (0..1)
+   feature OptionFeature (0..1)
+   denomination OptionDenomination (0..1)
+   exerciseTerms OptionExercise (1..1)
-   underlyingProduct Product (1..1)
+   underlier Product (1..1)

 This nesting of the product component is another example of a composable product model.
 One use case is an interest rate swaption for which the high-level product uses the ``OptionPayout`` type and underlier is an Interest Rate Swap composed of two ``InterestRatePayout`` types.
 Similiarly, the product underlying an Equity Swap composed of an ``InterestRatePayout`` and an ``EquityPayout`` would be a non-contractual product: an equity security.